Creative Interview Questions: Worthwhile or Waste of Time?

 Get a taste of their personality

 Most candidates come into an interview scenario with their guard up.
-They’re in the hot seat, which can make it difficult to really get a feel for their personality.
-And yet, personality—not just skill—is an important factor in deciding whether an applicant will mesh well with the culture of your organization.
+They’re in the hot seat, making it difficult to get a feel for their personality.
+And yet, personality—not just skill—is an important factor in deciding whether an applicant will mesh well with your organization’s culture.

 Sprinkling creative interview questions in with more technical ones can help break the ice and allow a candidate to let a bit of their personality shine through.